 Then I decided to roast my own pumpkin and got very motivated.
 Nothing like trying a new, simple technique to get me going.
 In fact it was so much fun, you might be seeing a few pumpkin recipes before the season is over.
 But first up: Pumpkin Polenta.
 As a note, the last three recipes I've posted this week combine together to make this an easy dish!

 This Pumpkin Polenta makes a great lunch with a salad.
 It warmed me up on a chilly day, and stayed with me all afternoon.
-I’ve provided some tips on making polenta in the below Cook’s Notes, but for some great information on the history of polenta and more tips in making it, this is a great article to relax over on the Global Gourmet website.
+I've provided some tips on making polenta in the below Cook's Notes.

 I made this with a terrific Apple and Feta Topping, but my husband, a confirmed carnivore, likes this with some meat.
 When he first tried it, he really liked it but said it needed some good stuff.
 Thinking he meant some cream or cheese, I asked what he thought I should add.
 His response: Meat, and lots of it….

 So, if you're looking for something more hearty, you can take a more ‘wimpy vegetarian' approach and serve this with roast chicken, pork or top it with a brisket stew.
 Me?
 I thought it was perfect with the Apple Feta Crumble 🙂

 - Polenta is famous for its tendency to thicken and can be made to a variety of consistencies ranging from firm to soft.
 General rule of thumb for firm polenta (aka very, very thick), use 1 part polenta to 3-4 parts liquid; for soft polenta, use 1 part polenta to 6-8 parts liquid.